Stress? Fatigue? Depression?

 Test-tube experiments have shown that an active ingredient in rhodiola called salidroside inhibits the growth of cancer cells.
 However, its effects in humans are unknown.

 Overall, rhodiola has many health benefits and is considered safe with a low risk of side effects when it’s taken in the recommended dosages.

-Organic; Vegan; Natural materials; GMO free; No added sugars; Low fat; Poor in saturated fat; Low in sugar; Rich in dietary fiber; Especially low in sodium/salt
+Organic; Vegan; Natural materials; Artificial flavorless; Free-from artificial coloring; Preservative-free; BSE/TSE-free; GMO free; Not-irradiated; No added sugars; Low fat; Poor in saturated fat; Low in sugar; Rich in dietary fiber; Especially low in sodium/salt

 Dosage, recommended use, storage

 1 dose daily, during the day, on an empty stomach

 Taking rhodiola on an empty stomach is most effective except at bedtime as it has a mild stimulant effect.
 The optimal dose of rhodiol to improve the symptoms of stress, fatigue or depression is 400 to 600 mg once a day.
 To achieve the performance-enhancing effects of rhodiol, 200 to 300 mg should be taken one to two hours before training.

 Storage: In a well-closed, dry, cool, sun-protected place, out of the reach of children

 Dietary supplements do not replace a balanced diet and a healthy lifestyle.
 Dietary supplements are not medications.
 They do not have therapeutic effects and are not suitable for the treatment or prevention of illness.
 If you are pregnant, ill or take medication, consult with your doctor before using any dietary supplements.
 If your doctor is not open to the use of dietary supplements, consult with a naturopath specialist.
 Do not exceed the recommended daily intake!